Hrimhari

 Hrimhari is a fictional character appearing in American comic books published by Marvel Comics.
 He was first introduced in The New Mutants Special Edition #1 (December 1985), and was created by Chris Claremont and Art Adams.

+Hrimhari is a descendant of Fenris Wolf, a wolf-like creature from Norse mythology, and the prince of Asgard's wolves.
+As a descendant of Fenris, he is able to partially or fully transform into a wolf.
+Hrimhari encounters the New Mutants while they are in Asgard and quickly bonds with Wolfsbane, a member of the group who possesses similar abilities to his own.
+Hrimhari sacrificed himself to revive Elixir from a comatose state, allowing him to augment Wolfsbane to survive their birth of her and Hrimhari's child Tier.
+Tier was later killed by Strong Guy, reuniting with Hrimhari in the underworld.

 Fictional character biography

 A descendant of Fenris Wolf, Hrimhari is the prince of the wolves of Asgard.
 He presides over all wolves in Asgard, but retains a humble and gentle demeanor not normally associated with royalty.
 He originally had the ability to change his form from that of a gray wolf to a shape resembling a wolf-human hybrid.
 He is highly respected by the people of Asgard, and is said to be a true friend of Hogun.
 However, the giants of Asgard are mortal enemies of the wolf people and hunt them down at every opportunity.

 Captured by Loki

 When the New Mutants are magically taken to Asgard, Wolfsbane (Rahne Sinclair) meets Hrimhari in the woods while being chased by giants.
 Immediately enchanted by her, Hrimhari saves Rahne and the two become almost inseparable.
 Rahne has similar feelings, but does not know how to deal with them due to her strict upbringing.
-The god Loki manages to capture the two lovers and transformed them into more sinister versions of their wolf forms under his servitude.
-The two are eventually returned to normal, but are separated when Rahne returns to Earth.
+The two are separated when the New Mutants return to Earth.